-I amaze myself with an idea that is easier and simpler and looks better than I ever imagined.
+This built-in desk project is even easier and simpler and looks better than I could have ever imagined.

 Here’s the before of the craft room.

-We started by pulling up that black and white linoleum.
+This step is only necessary if you are replacing the flooring.
+We started the project by pulling up the existing black and white linoleum.

 (total aside: I love black and white linoleum….just not some linoleum that is pulling away from the wall and oddly smells like a tanning bed).